-The principal value at Huawei is technology research and development.
-Huawei claimed to own over 100,000 active patents in over 40,000 areas of technology in 2020.
+The principal value of Huawei is technology research and development.
+Huawei claims to own over 100,000 active patents in over 40,000 technology areas.

 Huawei had around 105,000 employees working in research and development in 2020.
 In addition, Huawei published over 590 journal and conference papers in 2020.
 Huawei claims to have spent over ¥720 billion ($111.35 billion) on research and development (R&D) between 2010 and 2020.

 Huawei’s specialty is telecommunications and information technology infrastructure and devices.
 In recent years, Huawei has become a leader in smart technology and the Internet of Things.
-Some of the company’s products include wireless networks, laptops, smartwatches, air buds, phone systems, and data centers.
+The company’s products include wireless networks, laptops, smartwatches, earbuds, phone systems, and data centers.

 One of the profit centers Huawei’s R&D created is 5G wireless.
-Its homeland, China, is the world’s largest market for 5G wireless technology.
-Telecom operators deployed over 600,000 5G base stations in China in 2020, The Global Times estimates.
+Its homeland, China, is the world’s largest 5G wireless technology market.
+The Global Times estimates that Telecom operators deployed over 600,000 5G base stations in China in 2020.